 Defi Protocol BurgerSwap Loses $7.2 Million in Hack

 On May 28, DeFi protocol BurgerSwap suffered a flash loan attack that drained $7.2 million worth of cryptocurrency in fourteen transactions, according to the protocol’s post mortem.
-The attacker was able to execute a code that manipulated the reserve supply of trading pairs between fake tokens and $BURGER, causing the price of $BURGER to increase drastically.
+The attacker was able to execute a code that manipulated the reserve supply of The term “trading pairs” describes the asset pair being ...
+More between fake tokens and $BURGER, causing the price of $BURGER to increase drastically.
 The attacker capitalized on the price difference through fourteen flash loans, netting $7.2 million in various tokens.